Operation Sportpalast: 8 March

-During the morning of 8 March, Tirpitz headed north towards Bear Island in an attempt to get ahead of Convoy PQ 12.
-The battleship then turned to the south-west on a course which Ciliax believed would intercept the convoy and her crew were called to action stations ahead of the expected battle.
-Ciliax was mistaken, as Convoy PQ 12 had changed its course at dawn after being warned of the attempted interception by intelligence sourced from Ultra.
-It passed to the north of Tirpitz.
+During the morning of 8 March, Tirpitz sailed north towards Bear Island to get ahead of Convoy PQ 12.
+The battleship then turned to the south-west on a course which Ciliax believed would intercept the convoy and her crew went to action stations.
+Ciliax was mistaken, as Convoy PQ 12 had changed course at dawn after being warned of the attempted interception by intelligence from Ultra and passed to the north of Tirpitz.
 The battleship and a patrolling Condor did not spot any of the Allied ships.
-Naval Group North sent Ciliax a signal at 6:20 pm that suggested that Convoy PQ 12 might have abandoned its voyage after being spotted on 5 March and gave him permission to break off the operation if he wished.
-Ciliax decided to do so, and at 8:25 pm turned south bound for Norway.
+Naval Group North sent Ciliax a signal at 6:20 p.m. that suggested that Convoy PQ 12 might have abandoned its voyage after being spotted on 5 March and gave him permission to break off the operation if he wished and at 8:25 p.m.
+Ciliax turned south for Norway.
 Tovey received further Ultra intelligence during afternoon of 8 March that confirmed that Ciliax was operating in the Bear Island area.
-In response, he reversed the Home Fleet's course at 6:20 pm to head for Bear Island.
+Tove reversed course at 6:20 p.m. to head for Bear Island.
 It was taking only two or three hours at this time for intercepted German naval radio signals to be decoded, which allowed the forces at sea to rapidly respond to this intelligence.

 After changing course, Tovey broke radio silence to report to the Admiralty that he was heading north with the main body of the fleet and lacked protection against submarines.
 He also requested that the Admiralty assume direct control of the Home Fleet's separate forces of cruisers and destroyers given that it had a better understanding of their locations and could more easily communicate with them.
 Two cruisers had been sent into the Norwegian Sea, where they were operating near Jan Mayen.
-Another pair of cruisers and three of destroyers that had conducted the search on the morning of 8 March subsequently sailed from Iceland to patrol the same area.
+Another pair of cruisers and three of the destroyers that had conducted the search on the morning of 8 March subsequently sailed from Iceland to patrol the same area.
 Groups of destroyers were also readied at bases in Iceland and Scotland to join the Home Fleet.
 Tovey was hopeful that the Germans would intercept his radio signal and recall Tirpitz as this would guarantee the safety of Convoy PQ 12 and possibly bring the battleship within range of Victoriouss aircraft.